Internal and External Communication

 Communication with Customers

-As part of this commitment, to coincide with Environment Month in June 2023, we introduced our development of products which combine environmental friendliness and quality via in-store posters and a dedicated website, with the aim of raising customer awareness of environmentally friendly products and of creating opportunities to reflect about and act together in relation to the environment.
+As part of this commitment, to coincide with Environment Month etc. in every June, we introduce our development of products which combine environmental friendliness and quality via in-store posters and a dedicated website, with the aim of raising customer awareness of environmentally friendly products and of creating opportunities to reflect about and act together in relation to the environment.

 Ito-Yokado additionally began an initiative for the collection and recycling of used cooking oil generated in households using special returnable bottles in 2023, with all stores in Tokyo subsequently implementing the initiative in 2024.
 The used cooking oil collected is being utilized, for example, in the production of soap and ink solvents.